hyperfocalHQ/pollen/README.md

 # Bloom <br/> [![Version][npm-badge]][npm-package] ![Size][size-badge] ![Contribute][prs-badge]

-Bloom is a future-facing, modular, functional microlibrary built on CSS variables.
-It can support you from prototype to production as the foundation for your own robust design system.
+Bloom is a future facing, modular, functional CSS microlibrary built on CSS variables.
+Use it from prototype to production as a framework for your own design systems.

 ```css
 .button {